MrSaikatS/vscode-workspace-template/README.md

 ## Getting Started

-**_Step 1._** Install the font using 0xProtoNerdFontMono-Regular.ttf file.
+**_Step 1._** Install the font using GeistMonoNerdFont-Regular.otf file.
 Open file explorer and Right click on the font file and click "Show more options".
 Then click on "Install for all users".

 **_Step 2._** Goto VSCode extensions and type "@recommended".
 This will open the workspace recommendations.
 After that install recommended extensions using the cloud type icon button.